umgilberto/api-tudo-list/README.md

 Contributions are welcome!
 Feel free to open issues to report problems or propose improvements.
 If you wish to contribute directly, please open a pull request with your changes..

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/)